CyberGitLabs/security-writeups/Hack The Box Machines/Cicada.md

 *******4 Remediation*******
 - Disable the SMB Null and Guest session.
-- Do not store plaintext passwords in user object descriptions and scripts.
+- Do not store plaintext passwords in user object descriptions or scripts.
-- Monitor high privileged account activity.
+- Monitor activity for high privileged account (members of *Backup Operators*).
+- Whitelist source IP addresses for remote connections by members of *Remote Management Users*